 Recent trends in kitchen design include using metal and steel as central elements of a modern kitchen design project while not allowing it to overwhelm through the use of steel in an elegant, minimalistic way.
 Too much steel can make a home’s kitchen feel like a corporate kitchen, which would not be what most families are looking for.
 Instead, using steel as a component of the overall kitchen design lets the richness of the steel prevail without taking over.
 Kitchens made of stainless steel are seen by many people today as a standard in quality when it comes to kitchen design.
 However, although many families want to incorporate steel into their residential kitchen, a full-on steel setup would feel like too much.
 This is why many of our clients at Modiani Kitchens want to embrace either contemporary or traditional luxury kitchen design while also using stainless steel, keeping a good balance in mind.

-Use Steel Over the Stove
+Using Steel Above the Stove

-The backsplash is a great way to create a visual focal point in the kitchen, and stainless steel is a perfect material to use as part of the backsplash.
+The kitchen backsplash is a great way to create a visual focal point in the kitchen, and metal or stainless steel is a perfect material to use as part of the backsplash.
 Adding this pop of stainless steel again gives a modern, finished look to the kitchen without making the overall space feel industrial or impersonal.

-Undercut the Sheen
+Undercutting the Sheen